material-components/material-components-web/packages/mdc-fab/README.md

 Variable | Description
 --- | ---
 `$mdc-fab-extended-icon-padding` | The gutter space around the Extended FAB icon.
-The left & right padding of the icon is always the same.
+The left & right padding of the icon are equal.
 `$mdc-fab-extended-label-padding` | Label side padding for Extended FAB.
 This padding size will be applied to both sides when Extended FAB is rendered without icon.

 #### Caveat: Edge and CSS Variables